A Framework for Understanding Scriptures

 • Revelation 19 to 21 - applies to all, finally united as one new man.

 For this reason, the context of Jesus’ ministry, words, and message must be understood as applying primarily to the descendants of Israel as well.
-A more details explanation of this can be found in, "Rapture with Purpose."
+A more detailed explanation of this can be found in "Rapture with Purpose."

 While it is a given that "All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness"1 "it must be 'accurately' handled."2